riscman/Catkin/README.md

 # Catkin
-initial file created in github. all other files should come from git push form risc os
+initial file created in github. all other files should come from git push from risc os